yuandra/2016-04-07-data-acquisition-cleaning/open-refine-01-intro.md

 #### Using DI4C

 We will be using a platform called DIT4C during the duration of this workshop.
+The share code will be given to you during the training.
-Please access the DIT4C website in [http://resbaz.cloud.edu.au](http://resbaz.cloud.edu.au) and follow the instruction from the trainer.
+Please access the DIT4C website in [http://resbaz.cloud.edu.au](http://resbaz.cloud.edu.au) and see the setup instructions in the [setup page](install.html)

 Once you have open refine setup and installed, let us continue with the training !